simgrid/simgrid/docs/source/platform_reference.rst

    d    day         60 * 60 * 24
    w    week        60 * 60 * 24 * 7
    ==== =========== ======================

 :``sharing_policy``: Sharing policy for the link.
-   Either ``SHARED``, ``FATPIPE`` or ``SPLITDUPLEX`` (default: ``SHARED``).
+Possible values are ``SHARED``, ``FATPIPE`` or ``SPLITDUPLEX`` (default: ``SHARED``).

-   If set to ``SHARED``, the available bandwidth is shared fairly between all flows traversing this link.
-This tend to model the sharing behavior of UDP or TCP.
+   If set to ``SHARED``, the available bandwidth is fairly shared among all the flows traversing this link.
+This tend to model the bandwidth sharing behavior of the UDP or TCP protocols.

-   If set to ``FATPIPE``, the flows have no mutual impact, and each flow can obtain the full bandwidth of this link.
-This is intended to model the internet backbones that cannot get saturated by your
+   If set to ``FATPIPE``, flows have no impact on each other, hence each flow can exploit the full bandwidth of this link.
+This aims at modeling the behavior of the Internet backbones that cannot get saturated by your application.
-   application: you mostly experience their latency.
+   What you experience of such networks usually is their latency only.

    If set to ``SPLITDUPLEX``, the link models cross-traffic effects.
 Under the ``SHARED`` policy, two flows of reverse